Andros - Kea

 Ferries to Cyclades Islands

 The Andros Kea ferry trip can take around 8 hours 5 minutes.
+The fastest sailings are approximately 4 hours 35 minutes.
 Sailing times can vary between ferry operators and can be impacted by weather conditions.

 There is 1 weekly sailing from Andros to Kea provided by Blue Star Ferries.